 A key element to any over-the-road bicycler is their “emergency pack” which includes a hand pump, spare tire tubes, an assortment of wrenches, die-cast aluminum knife etc. If something were to happen to the bike on a long ride the kit works as a sort of all-in-one safety net that helps them make the proper fixes and get back on the road.
 You may go hundreds of miles without ever having to make repairs but having the tools to do so is a much-coveted safety net.

 In many ways, an outdoor heavy-duty steel utility knife with a liner locking mechanism works very similarly to the cyclers kit.
 On a camping trip or just when working outdoors a quality serrated blade knife can get all sorts of jobs done while resting discreetly in a pocket, hanging on a carabiner from a belt loop or storing it in special built-in storage for knives and other camping accessories.

 Many people grab their stainless folding utility knife in the morning just as they would their car keys and cell phone, almost as part of the daily essentials since they are belt clip and ergonomically designed to be kept in your pocket.

 A poorly constructed utility knife could have you spending more time taking it apart and putting it back together than actually using the unit.
 Plus, it’s always embarrassing when another person gets fed up and cuts an errant thread with a butter knife while you awkwardly spend 15 minutes fumbling trying to unleash your cutting dragon.

 The quest is to find three mid to high-end utility knives with liner lock and compare them to see what constitutes a must-have feature and which are just costly and unnecessary.

-It’s important to remember that an easy outdoor utility knife with ergonomic handle and locking mechanism is much more than the sliding blade contraption contained in every contractor’s tool pouch, true luxury piece such as stainless steel blade is used in hunting, hiking, fishing, and in some cases for actual survival (especially with the seemingly imminent zombie apocalypse on its way)!
+It’s important to remember that an easy outdoor utility knife with an ergonomic handle and locking mechanism is much more than the sliding blade contraption contained in every contractor’s tool pouch, a true luxury piece such as stainless steel blade is used in hunting, hiking, fishing, and in some cases for actual survival (especially with the seemingly imminent zombie apocalypse on its way)!